l'auteur

 photographer has access is this RAW file which is already the result of

-some internal computing, no access to the physical sensor level is allowed.
+some internal computing, no access to the physical sensor level is

 What is actually stored inside a RAW image is actually unknown since